BradleyAWard/R-for-Data-Science/3-Data-Transformation/Data-Transformation.md

 df |> slice_sample(n = 1)
 ```

-You can vary $\texttt{n}$ to select more than one row, or you can use $\texttt{prop}$ to select a fraction between 0 and 1 of the rows in each group.
+You can vary `n` to select more than one row, or you can use `prop` to select a fraction between 0 and 1 of the rows in each group.
 The following example finds the flights that are most delayed upon arrival at each destination:

 ```r
 # Code 11